geoscript/geoscript-js/doc/api/io/json.rst

 .. function:: write

-    :arg geometry: :class:`geom.Geometry` || :class:`feature.Feature` A geometry
+    :arg obj: :class:`Object` Input object (one of :class:`geom.Geometry`, :class:`geom.GeometryCollection`, :class:`feature.Feature`,
-        or feature.
+        or :class:`feature.FeatureCollection`).
-    :returns: ``String`` The GeoJSON representation of a geometry or feature.
+    :returns: ``String`` The GeoJSON representation of the input object.

-    Generate a GeoJSON string from a geometry or feature.
+    Generate a GeoJSON string from a geometry, a feature, or a collection of either.

     Example of serializing a geometry: